- Dogs at Wagtails -

 Unlike many other properties we do NOT make any additional charges for your dogs at Wagtails - (named after the bird although we’re sure there have been some very waggy tails of the other kind at the property since we started in 1998).
 For the comfort of our guests we feel that the bungalow & garden is really only suitable for a maximum of 2 dogs.

 The majority of our guests value this policy and we are keen to continue with it.

 We have a very limited time to ensure Wagtails is ready between lettings and would therefore ask, if you are a pet owner and are not willing to ensure the property is fur and poop free after your stay, that you look elsewhere for your holiday – thank you

 At the property you will find a box especially for your pooch – normally this will include throws, spare towels to dry muddy paws, water/food bowls, spare lead, dog toys, treats etc – it can change from week to week as previous dog owners do tend to add to the box and of course some of the toys may get mislaid on the beach!!!
 Quite simply whatever is in the box please feel free to use during your stay.
 We also include dog tags that can be clipped to your dogs collar saying they are on holiday and giving the phone number to the bungalow.

-The rear garden at Wagtails is fully enclosed with a 6ft close boarded fence.
+The dog friendly rear garden at Wagtails is fully enclosed with a 6ft high close boarded fence.
 There is access to the rear garden via a side gate (also 6ft) plus through the garage to save traipsing through the property after those muddy/wet walks.
 We also have an outside tap, just inside the garage, if required.

 All we ask is that you clean up after your dog - both inside and out.
 Bags are provided if you haven't brought your own.